Dog friendly places to eat and drink in Blackpool

 If your dogs are anything like mine, they certainly don’t like being left at home, particularly during the summer months.

-But as the summer months roll in and mercury rises, the safe window for taking your dog anywhere becomes increasingly limited to the bookends of the day.
+But as the warmer weather rolls, the safe window for taking your dog anywhere becomes increasingly limited to the bookends of the day.

 Whether it's a quick brew or pint, bowl of water, or bite to eat, these are the pubs, restaurants, café and bars in Blackpool that will welcome you and your four-legged companion.